hashicorp/terraform-website/content/source/docs/cloud/migrate/index.html.md

 [owners team]: ../users-teams-organizations/teams.html#the-owners-team
 [workspaces]: ../workspaces/index.html

-# Migrating State from Terraform Open Source
+# Migrating State from Local Terraform

-If you already use Terraform to manage infrastructure, you're probably managing some resources that you want to transfer to Terraform Enterprise (TFE).
-By migrating your Terraform [state][] to TFE, you can hand off infrastructure without de-provisioning anything.
+If you already use Terraform to manage infrastructure, you're probably managing some resources that you want to transfer to Terraform Cloud.
+By migrating your Terraform [state][] to Terraform Cloud, you can continue managing that infrastructure without de-provisioning anything.

 ~> **Important:** These instructions are for migrating state in a basic working directory that only uses the `default` workspace.
 If you use multiple [workspaces][cli-workspaces] in one working directory, the instructions are different; see [Migrating State from Multiple Terraform Workspaces](./workspaces.html) instead.

 -> **API:** See the [State Versions API](../api/state-versions.html).
-Be sure to stop Terraform runs before migrating state to TFE, and only import state into TFE workspaces that have never performed a run.
+Be sure to stop Terraform runs before migrating state to Terraform Cloud, and only import state into Terraform Cloud workspaces that have never performed a run.

 ## Step 1: Ensure Terraform ≥ 0.11.13 is Installed